Learning Domain- and Class-Disentangled Prototypes for Domain-Generalized EEG Emotion Recognition: Experimental Results

-Compared with cross-subject single-session, cross-subject cross-session not only considers the differences between subjects, but also integrates the differences between sessions. \\ The validation results for the SEED database are shown in TABLE \ref{tab:SEED2}.
-The accuracy of MATL-DC model reaches 80.21\%, which is is significantly better than traditional machine learning methods and deep learning methods.
-In the machine learning method, compared with the sub-optimal model (RF: 72.78\%), the performance of the MATL-DC model is improved by 7.43\%.
-Among the deep learning methods, AdaMatch, DANN and Emt-B achieved similar performance with 78.14\% and 78.42\% and 78.80\% , respectively.
-Compared with the suboptimal model Emt-B, our proposed MATL-DC is improved by 1.41\%.
-Even though the target domain is not visible, MATL-DC still achieve slightly better performance than the model that depends on both the source domain and the target domain.
-The results on the SEED-IV dataset are shown in TABLE \ref{tab:SEED_IV2}.
-The MATL-DC model achieves the best emotion recognition performance in the SEED-IV database, with an accuracy of 64.51\%, which is significantly improved compared with traditional machine learning methods and deep learning methods.
-Compared with the sub-optimal deep learning model (GCPL: 62.65\%), the performance of MATL-DC is improved by 1.72\%.
-The results on the SEED-V dataset are shown in TABLE \ref{tab:SEED_V2}.
-In the five EEG emotion categories of SEED-V database, MATL-DC achieves 58.39\%±08.63\% classification performance.
-DAN and CORAL have similar performance with 54.27\% and 54.68\%, respectively.
-Compared with the sub-optimal model CORAL, MATL-DC improved the accuracy by 3.71\%. \\ All these results suggest that the proposed MATL-DC can maintain robust performance independently of target domain data, effectively handling the challenges posed by inter-subject and inter-session variability in EEG-based emotion recognition tasks, which demonstrate the MATL-DC has strong validity and application ability.
+Compared with the cross-subject single-session setting, the cross-subject cross-session protocol further accounts for inter-session variability in addition to inter-subject differences.
+The evaluation results on the SEED dataset are reported in Table~\ref{tab:SEED2}.
+MAT achieves an accuracy of 80.21\%, outperforming both traditional machine learning methods and deep learning baselines.
+Among machine learning approaches, the best-performing method is Random Forest with an accuracy of 72.78\%, and MAT improves upon this result by 7.43\%.
+Among deep learning methods, AdaMatch, DANN, and Emt-B achieve comparable accuracies of 78.14\%, 78.42\%, and 78.80\%, respectively.
+Compared with the sub-optimal model Emt-B, MAT yields an improvement of 1.41\%.
+Notably, MAT achieves competitive performance without access to target-domain data during training.
+The results on the SEED-IV dataset are summarized in Table~\ref{tab:SEED_IV2}.
+MAT achieves the highest accuracy of 64.51\% among all compared methods.
+Relative to the best-performing deep learning baseline GCPL, which attains an accuracy of 62.65\%, MAT improves the performance by 1.72\%.
+The evaluation results on the SEED-V dataset are presented in Table~\ref{tab:SEED_V2}.
+Under the five-class emotion recognition setting, MAT achieves an accuracy of 58.39\% with a standard deviation of 8.63\%.
+DAN and CORAL achieve comparable accuracies of 54.27\% and 54.68\%, respectively.
+Compared with CORAL, MAT improves the accuracy by 3.71\%.
+Overall, these results indicate that MAT maintains stable performance without relying on target-domain data during training and effectively addresses the challenges introduced by both inter-subject and inter-session variability in EEG-based emotion recognition.